rhuckleberry/project-proposals/README.md

 # project-proposals
-A list of project proposals.
-Project ideas that I have and want to do when I have time.
+This is a list of project proposals for projects I want to complete when I have time to do so. :)